Parity Quantum Optimization: Compiler: The Parity Transformation

 The parity transformation is the generalization of the LHZ mapping \cite{Lechnere1500838} for hypergraphs and side conditions in the optimization problem.
 Let us review the LHZ mapping for completeness: the mapping is a representation of all-to-all graphs with $k$-body interactions using parity variables.
 For all-to-all pair interactions between $N$ logical qubits, the LHZ representation is a 2D square lattice with 4-body interactions and $N(N-1)/2$ physical qubits.
 The 4-body interactions are derived from closed cycles in the logical graph.
 The condition of closed cycles can be understood from the following considerations: the physical qubits $\tilde \sigma_z^{(ij)} = \sigma_z^{(i)}\sigma_z^{(j)}$ represent the product of two logical qubits $i$ and $j$.
 The product of four such physical qubits in a closed cycle is thus of the form $\sigma_z^{(i)}\sigma_z^{(j)}\sigma_z^{(j)}\sigma_z^{(k)}\sigma_z^{(k)}\sigma_z^{(l)}\sigma_z^{(l)}\sigma_z^{(i)} = 1$, which always comes out to $+1$ as all indices must appear twice.

 In \cite{Lechnere1500838} a slightly generalized LHZ construction is also presented, which maps a 3-body all-to-all graph onto a 3D cubic lattice, with 4-body cyclic constraints arranged on its faces.
 In principle such a construction can be generalized to $k$-body all-to-all problems, putting them on a $k$-dimensional $k$-cubic lattice, although this is impractical for realistic devices.
 In general such constructions require a number of lattice qubits scaling as $N^k$; for 2D devices, this means one can represent at best 2-body all-to-all problems, using $O(N^2)$ physical qubits.
 We present here a further generalization, called the `parity transformation', that can represent \emph{arbitrary} optimization problems (that is, with mixtures of $k$-body terms of various $k$) on a 2D square lattice (that is, without resorting to higher-dimensional constructions).
-The number of physical qubits needed scales as $K$, where $K$ is the number of non-zero terms in the Hamiltonian.
+The required number of physical qubits scales as $K$, where $K$ is the number of non-zero terms in the Hamiltonian.
 The same mapping can also encode constrained optimization problems without overhead.
 There is no need to rewrite the Hamiltonian using QUBO-like transformations, as the $k$-body interactions are encoded directly.